-Every person has a unique experience in medical detox because their bodies don’t respond the same.
-The reason is that they use various drugs in different amounts and frequencies.
-They may also have used drugs or alcohol for and varying lengths of time.
-Because of that, the detox process can take a week to a month.
-In any case, it follows three main steps.
+All individuals have a unique experience in medical detox because their bodies don’t respond the same.
+The reason is that they use various drugs in different amounts and with different frequencies.
+They may also have used drugs or alcohol for varying lengths of time.
+Because of that, the detox process can take anywhere from a week to a month.
+Regardless of the precautions involved, a detox program follows three main steps.

-The information that these tests provide help detox staff plan a course of treatment.
+The information that these tests provide helps the detox staff plans an effective and safe course of treatment.
 The doctors and nurses can better determine the most effective approach to get clients through withdrawal safely.

 Putting the treatment plan into action is the next step.
-The medical detox staff helps clients through withdrawal symptoms, keeping them stable to avoid complications.
-This step involves providing a proper diet, medications and other treatments.
+The medical detox staff helps clients through withdrawal symptoms, keeping them stable and safe to avoid potential complications.
+This step involves providing a proper diet, medications, and other treatments.

 Alongside these medicines, doctors often prescribe drugs that treat specific drug addictions.
 For instance, clonidine, naloxone, and naltrexone are useful for treating opiate and opioid addictions.
 Benzodiazepines such as Valium and Librium can help treat alcohol and cocaine addictions.
 These medicines work by reducing the physical withdrawal symptoms.